BerganouY/airbnb-clone-project/README.md

 * A **Property** can have multiple **Reviews** (one-to-many relationship).
 * A **Booking** has one **Payment** (one-to-one relationship or one-to-optional-one).
 * A **Payment** belongs to one **Booking** (one-to-one relationship).

+## Feature Breakdown

+This section details the main features of the Airbnb clone project and their functionalities.

+**A. User Management**

+This feature allows users to create accounts, log in, manage their profiles, and handle authentication.
+It ensures secure access to the platform and enables personalized experiences for both hosts and guests.

+**B. Property Management**

+This feature enables hosts to list their properties, providing details such as location, amenities, pricing, and availability.
+It also allows hosts to edit property information and manage bookings.
+This is crucial for hosts to showcase their offerings and control their listings.

+**C. Booking System**

+This feature facilitates the reservation process between guests and hosts.
+Guests can search for properties, select dates, and make booking requests.
+Hosts can confirm or reject bookings, and the system manages booking statuses and details.
+This feature is core to the platform's functionality, enabling transactions and scheduling.

+**D. Review System**

+This feature allows guests to leave reviews and ratings for properties they have stayed in.
+This provides valuable feedback for other users and helps build trust and transparency within the platform.
+Hosts can also respond to reviews, fostering communication and accountability.

+**E. Payment Processing**

+This feature handles the financial transactions between guests and hosts.
+It securely processes payments for bookings, manages payment methods, and ensures accurate transaction records.
+This is essential for the platform's commercial viability and user trust.